-ACCESSORI PROBLEMIS Head will not flush.
-Electric head breaker is not activated.
-Turn on breaker.
-There is a vacuum leak at the flush valve or the waste hose.
-Repair the leak.
-The holding tank is full and the sensor in the holding tank has deactivated the vacuum pump.
-Pump out the holding tank.
-Head vacuum pump runs more frequently than it should. • There is a slight vacuum leak in the system.
-Find and repair the leak.
-Holding tank will not empty.
-Overboard discharge valve in the engine compartment is closed.
-Open discharge valve.
-Holding tank vent is clogged.
-Replace charcoal vent filter.
-There is a vacuum leak in the hose from the holding tank to the deck pump out fitting.
-Tighten loose fittings or replace damaged hoses.
-Excessive odor from marine head.
-Back pressure in the holding tank.
-Pump out holding tank or replace the vent filter.
-Waste is in the discharge hose.
-Flush enough to move waste to the holding tank, particularly at the end of each day.
-No deodorizer in the holding tank.
-Add deodorizer to the holding tank each time it is pumped out.
-The waste in the tank is over two weeks old.
-Pump the holding if it has contained waste for two weeks or more.
-The generator will not start.
-The generator battery switch is off.
-Turn on the generator battery switch.
-Generator battery is not charged.
-Charge or replace battery.
-The generator fuel supply valve is off.
-Turn on fuel supply valve.
-The fuel level is too low in the fuel tank that supplies the generator.
+- Electric head breaker is not activated.
+Turn on breaker. - There is a vacuum leak at the flush valve or the waste hose.
+Repair the leak. - The holding tank is full and the sensor in the holding tank has deactivated the vacuum pump.
+Pump out the holding tank. - There is a slight vacuum leak in the system.
+Find and repair the leak. - Overboard discharge valve in the engine compartment is closed.
+Open discharge valve. - Holding tank vent is clogged.
+Replace charcoal vent filter. - There is a vacuum leak in the hose from the holding tank to the deck pump out fitting.
+Tighten loose fittings or replace damaged hoses. - Back pressure in the holding tank.
+Pump out holding tank or replace the vent filter. - Waste is in the discharge hose.
+Flush enough to move waste to the holding tank, particularly at the end of each day. - No deodorizer in the holding tank.
+Add deodorizer to the holding tank each time it is pumped out. - The waste in the tank is over two weeks old.
+Pump the holding if it has contained waste for two weeks or more. - The generator battery switch is off.
+Turn on the generator battery switch. - Generator battery is not charged.
+Charge or replace battery. - The generator fuel supply valve is off.
+Turn on fuel supply valve. - The fuel level is too low in the fuel tank that supplies the generator.
 Fill the fuel tanks.

 Note: The fuel pick up tube for the generator is shorter than the main engine pick up.
-Therefore, the gen- erator will run out of fuel before the boat engine.
+Therefore, the generator will run out of fuel before the boat engine.
 This is to prevent the generator from consuming reserve fuel.
-The generator runs for a short time and shuts down.
-There is a problem with the generator and the emergency shut down system has activated to shut down the generator.
-Find and correct the problem, then restart the generator.
-The fuel level is too low in the fuel tank that supplies the generator.
-Fill the fuel tanks.

-The generator is overloaded.
+- There is a problem with the generator and the emergency shut down system has activated to shut down the generator.
+Find and correct the problem, then restart the generator. - The fuel level is too low in the fuel tank that supplies the generator.
+Fill the fuel tanks. - The generator is overloaded.
 Manage AC accessory use to reduce excess amperage draw.